USRSE/rse-hpc-2024/pages/agenda.md

 - 9:00 am - Session 1
     - 5 min: Introduction and overview of day
-    - 55 min: Featured talk 1
+    - 55 min: Invited talk 1
         - _The Future and what to do about it:  Processors, People, and Programming_, Tim Mattson (retired)
 - 10:00 am - Break
 - 10:30 am - Session 2